gazzamc/The-Expanse-RESTful-API/README.md

     ##### Directly
     When a user wants to Add, Edit or Delete a resource using a direct path to the API.
-They simply need to send the keys/values in JSON format with the appropiate request method.
+They simply need to send the keys/values in JSON format with the appropriate request method.
 Below I will give examples of what the request would look like for each method.

     - GET